R2Northstar/ModdingDocs/docs/source/guides/importpilotmodel.rst

 Open Crowbar
 -----

-Select Decompile at the top
+Select ``Decompile`` at the top
-Click on the browse button next to “MDL input” then locate and select your exported pilot model Click on the browse button next to “Output to” then choose any location you want the decompiled model to go to
+Click on the browse button next to “MDL input” then locate and select your exported pilot model.
+Click on the browse button next to “Output to” then choose any location you want the decompiled model to go to.

 Modifying the model with Blender
 ^^^^^